-The mission of the Vermont Produce Program's is to help grow Vermont’s produce industry by aiding produce farms of all sizes and stages of development to meet food safety requirements, access markets, and promote public health as sustainable agricultural businesses.
+The mission of the Vermont Produce Program is to help grow Vermont’s produce industry by aiding produce farms of all sizes and stages of development to meet food safety requirements, access markets, and promote public health as sustainable agricultural businesses.

-Preparing for the Food Safety Modernization Act (FSMA) Produce Safety Rule
+- Understand your farm’s requirements under the Food Safety Modernization Act (FSMA) Produce Safety Rule

-►Produce Safety Alliance Grower Training
+►Attend a Produce Safety Alliance Grower Training

-►On-Farm Readiness Reviews (OFRR)
+►Request an On-Farm Readiness Reviews (OFRR)

 Produce Safety Headlines